What made Hurricane Matthew so unique?

 Hurricane Matthew's path of destruction

-A damaged boat sits partially submerged on the intercoastal waterway in Melbourne, Florida on October 7.
+A damaged boat sits partially submerged on the intercoastal waterway in Melbourne, Florida, on October 7.

 Hurricane Matthew's path of destruction